 The only people who can legally collect benefits without paying into Social Security are family members of workers who have done so.
 Nonworking spouses, ex-spouses, offspring or parents may be eligible for spousal, survivor or children’s benefits based on the qualifying worker’s earnings record.

-What is average Social Security payment?
+What is the average Social Security check at age 65?

 Although to some degree it might seem as if billionaires and millionaires in the U.S. shouldn’t be collecting Social Security, the truth is there is no law against it, and mathematically it makes sense.
 Social Security isn’t simply a welfare program, with money handed out to anyone who asks.